tpm2-software/tpm2-tools/man/tss2_delete.1.md

   * **-p**, **\--path**:

     The path to the entity to delete.
-MUST NOT be NULL.

 [common tss2 options](common/tss2-options.md)